-12 Best Black Comedy Movies on Netflix (2021)
+12 Best African American Comedy Movies on Netflix Right Now

 7. Sextuplets (2019)

-The first entry starring Marlon Wayans in this list, ‘Sextuplets’ tells the story of soon-to-be father Alan.
+The first entry starring Marlon Wayans in this list, ‘Sextuplets’ tells the story of a soon-to-be father, Alan.
 Feeling the pressure of impending parenthood, he suddenly decides to find his birth mother.
 That search leads to an unforeseen consequence when he realizes that he was born with five siblings.
 He subsequently decides to locate each of them before he himself becomes a father.
-This film is Wayans’ active effort to place himself in the same league as Eddie Murphy and Dave Chappelle, as both of these comedy icons have portrayed multiple characters simultaneously on screen.
-Unfortunately, the film garnered largely negative reviews following its release, but that hasn’t deterred Wayans from continue doing absurd comedies.
+This film is Wayans’ active effort to place himself in the same league as Eddie Murphy and Dave Chappelle, as both of these comedy icons have portrayed multiple characters simultaneously on-screen.
+Unfortunately, the film garnered largely negative reviews following its release, but that hasn’t deterred Wayans from continuing with absurd comedies.

 6. The Lovebirds (2020)

-In Michael Showalter’s romantic action comedy ‘The Lovebirds’, Jibran (Kumail Nanjiani) and Leilani’s (Issa Rae) four-year-long relationship seems to have entered in its final phase.
+In Michael Showalter’s romantic action comedy ‘The Lovebirds,’ Jibran (Kumail Nanjiani) and Leilani’s (Issa Rae) four-year-long relationship seems to have entered its final phase.
 Exhausted by the constant arguments, the two decide to have an amicable split.
 Shortly after the separation, Jibran ends up running over a cyclist with his car.
 But before they can help him, the man flees.
 Another man suddenly arrives, takes their car by proclaiming himself to be a police officer, and kills the first man with Jibran’s car.
 The second man is then about to kill Jibran and Leilani but is forced to leave as the police arrive.
 Although Jibran wants to surrender to the police, Leilani argues that they will likely be blamed for all this.
-The erstwhile couple subsequently realize that they have to work together if they want to survive this terrible ordeal.
+The erstwhile couple subsequently realizes that they have to work together if they want to survive this terrible ordeal.

 5. Dolemite Is My Name (2019)

-Director Craig Brewer’s biopic ‘Dolemite Is My Name’ marks the long-awaited return of Eddie Murphy to the mainstream cinema.
-In the critically acclaimed film, Murphy portrays the 1970s stand-up comedian Rudy Ray Moore, who is most known for starring in the 1975 movie ‘Dolomite’ and its sequels ‘The Human Tornado’ and ‘The Return of Dolemite.’
-This is arguably the best performance that Murphy has ever delivered, as well as his most personal.’
+Director Craig Brewer’s biopic, ‘Dolemite Is My Name,’ marks the long-awaited return of Eddie Murphy to mainstream cinema.
+In the critically acclaimed film, Murphy portrays the 1970s stand-up comedian Rudy Ray Moore, who is most known for starring in the 1975 movie ‘Dolomite’ and its sequels: ‘The Human Tornado’ and ‘The Return of Dolemite.’

+This is arguably the best performance that Murphy has ever delivered, as well as his most personal.
 ‘Dolemite Is My Name’ is a celebration of showmanship and an artist’s inherent desire to entertain their audience.
-At the start of the movie, Moore works at a radio store and wants to reach more audience.
-He dresses up in flashy clothes, declares himself as Dolemite, and gives an unrefined but still hilarious performance called ‘The Signifying Monkey’.
+At the start of the movie, Moore works at a radio store and wants to reach more people.
+He dresses up in flashy clothes, declares himself as Dolemite, and gives an unrefined but still hilarious performance called ‘The Signifying Monkey.’
 For his outing as Dolemite, Murphy won numerous accolades, including several Best Actor awards.

 4. Naked (2017)

 Directed by Michael Tiddes, ‘Naked’ directly released on Netflix in 2017.
 Marlon Wayans plays the role of Rob Anderson, a teacher at a school who is reluctant to accept a full-time teaching job.
-However, his girlfriend, Megan is a successful doctor and they wish to marry soon.
+However, his girlfriend, Megan, is a successful doctor, and they wish to marry soon.
 But on the day of his marriage, Rob gets stuck in a time loop and has to apply various tactics to get out of it and reach the church on time.
 Regina Hall plays the role of Rob’s girlfriend.

 3. The After Party (2018)

 ‘The After Party’ is the story of a rapper who is trying to make it big in the industry.
 His name is Owen, and his childhood friend from school, Jeff, is his manager who is desperately trying to get him gigs or a record deal.
-Jeff does manage to get Owen into a major show, but he collapses onstage and vomits on Khalifa.
+Jeff does manage to get Owen into a major show, but he collapses on stage and vomits on Khalifa.
 This comedy focuses on the needs of a modern rapper and explains to us how difficult it is to break into the music industry.
-Kyle Harvey and Harrison Holzer play the two lead characters of the movie.
+Kyle Harvey and Harrison Holzer play the two lead characters in the movie.
 It is directed by Ian Edelman.

 Read More: Best Black-and-White Movies on Netflix